CRDT Overview

 - Abort heartbeat, sync, and awareness tasks

-- Check if last connection: if so, wait 2s grace period
+- If last connection: wait 2s grace period, re-check receivers;

 This pattern ensures: